 It’s probably pretty obvious why having positive reviews online are good for business, but here’s the best part:

-The more reviews you have, then more it can help with a potential rise in the search engine rankings.
+The more reviews you have, then the more it can help with a potential rise in the search engine rankings.

 Get Started Today

-20. Consider direct mail for cost-effective advertising
+20. Consider direct mail for cost-effective healthcare marketing